jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/rule/fold-constants/README.txt

 in-singleton-row: IN list with single row value.

+in-constant: IN with some constants

+in-constant-row: IN row value with some constants

 is-conditions: IS TRUE / FALSE / NULL.

 logical-functions: NOT TRUE is FALSE, TRUE AND X is X, FALSE AND X is FALSE,